tjallo/DiscordPyBot/README.md

 * [PyNaCl](https://pypi.org/project/PyNaCl/)
 * [dataclasses](https://pypi.org/project/dataclasses/)

+Special thanks to [quicktype.io](https://app.quicktype.io/), for rapid code generation for JSON to classes.

 Use the provided requirements.txt (located in installation files folder) script to install all the PIP libraries for you.
 Using ```pip install -m requirements.txt```